 - Betmomo is the main “international style” site without a clear local licence in this guide.
 It offers deep markets, plenty of promos and solid Mobile Money payments, but has higher margins on main football bets and a dense bonus calendar that needs careful reading.

-- Melbet and BetWinner are the closest 1xBet-style options: they offer a similar product with MINAT licences and slightly smaller but simpler sports bonuses that regular acca bettors may find easier than 1xBet’s split sports + 1xGames deal.
+- Melbet and BetWinner are the closest 1xBet-style options: they offer a similar product with MINAT licences and sports bonuses that regular acca bettors may find easier than 1xBet’s split sports + 1xGames deal.